GregWills97/greg-overlay/README.md

 	layman -o https://raw.github.com/GregWills97/greg-overlay/main/repositories.xml -f -a greg-overlay

 ## Configuration
 To use packages from my overlay that are contained in the official repo, add the package atom to a file in `/etc/portage/package.mask`.
-For example to use my version of dmenu, in file named `/etc/portage/package.mask/greg-overlay` add the dmenu atom name from the official repo:

-	x11-wm/dmenu::gentoo
+For example:

+	echo "x11-misc/dmenu::gentoo" >> /etc/portage/package.mask/greg-overlay
+	echo "x11-wm/dwm::gentoo" >> /etc/portage/package.mask/greg-overlay